What is Match Day?

 WHAT HAPPENS IF YOU DON'T MATCH TO A RESIDENCY PROGRAM?

 Applicants who learn they haven't been placed in a residency program on Match Monday are eligible for the Supplemental Offer and Acceptance Program® (SOAP®), a matching process that takes place between Monday and Thursday afternoons of Match Week.
-In 2020, about 5% of applicants didn't receive placements on Match Monday, and almost 2,000 of the available resident program positions were unfilled following the completion of the R3 match process.
-Most of the unfilled positions were offered through SOAP.
+In the 2022 MATCH, 2,262 of the 39,205 positions were unfilled after the matching algorithm was processed.
+During SOAP, students can apply to residency programs with unfilled positions.
+Click here for the 2023 NRMP SOAP Schedule and an outline for how it works.

 MATCH DAY